Full Throttle: All-American Racing

+Full Throttle: All-American Racing, known in Japan as Full Power (フル・パワー), is a racing video game released in 1994 by Gremlin Interactive for the SNES.
+In Japan, it was published by Coconuts Japan, in North America by Cybersoft, and in Europe by GameTek.
+In April 2021, it was released as part of Piko Interactive Collection 2 for the Evercade by Blaze Entertainment.

 Gameplay

 Players can race using motorcycles or waterscooters.
 Six racers can be controlled by the human player.
 Places visited in the game include the Appalachian Mountains, San Francisco's elaborate streets, and Arizona's flat wasteland deserts.

 An unusual aspect of the game was that the player has the choice between playing the game with music only, or sound effects only.
 It is not possible to play the game with both at the same time.

 Reception

 In their review, GamePro described Full Throttle: All-American Racing as a thoroughly average racer, with derivative gameplay and so-so controls, graphics, music, and sound effects.